 Pretend that you’re talking about this topic to your best friend or anyone that would benefit from what you have to say.
 Or talk about it with a real-life person.

-It’s easier to talk about an idea than it is to write it out.
+It’s easier to have a conversation about an idea than it is to write it out.

 I love helping photographers and other creatives get their message across.
 I hate seeing anyone, especially someone that’s known for being creative, struggling writing a blog post or more important content like their home page.